Illustration of a judge with gavel in hand

 Published:

 In February 2024, the Brennan Center for Justice, State Court Report, and the NYU Law Review hosted a symposium dedicated to state constitutional law.
-Transcripts and videos of the panels are available here.
-Several state supreme court justices who participated in the program sat down for brief interviews with State Court Report.
-This interview is part of a series of judicial interviews we are publishing over several months.
+Several state supreme court justices who participated in the program sat down for brief interviews with State Court Report, which we are publishing as a series.

 Albert Rosenblatt was confirmed to the New York Court of Appeals — New York’s highest court — in 1998 and served until 2006.
 He previously served as a state trial judge and as district attorney of New York’s Dutchess County.
 In his interview, Rosenblatt discussed the importance of closing the access-to-justice gap, the most memorable cases from his time on the high court, and the friendships he developed with his fellow judges.